Get

 Image Credit: leungchopan, Shutterstock

-The Pom is a well-known toy breed that became popular in the 1800s, when Queen Victoria fell in love with them.
-She is credited for the small size of today’s Pom, as back then, they were apparently 30 pounds.
+The Pom is a well-known toy breed that became popular in the 1800s when Queen Victoria fell in love with them.
+She is credited with the small size of today’s pom; the original version weighed 30 pounds.

 Personality / Character

 Pomeranians are sweet and energetic dogs that enjoy affection and are usually the center of attention.
-They make great watchdogs because they are always on high alert, but they are super playful and make great companions for older children.
+They make excellent watchdogs because they are always on high alert but playful and make great companions for older children.

 Incredibly beautiful red-haired Pomeranian in the park